Blossom End Rot (BER) is a common physiological plant disorder.

 - Before planting, make sure that the ground is not too hard due to cold as that makes it difficult to absorb calcium from the soil.

-- Regularly apply mulch to help maintain even soil moisture.
+- Regularly apply mulch (like wood chips or grass clippings) to help maintain even soil moisture.

-- Avoid any deep cultivation around plants once fruit sets.
+- Avoid any deep cultivation around plants to prevent potential root damage once the fruit set starts.

 NOTE: Applications of calcium sprays such as calcium chloride have been reported to provide minimal to temporary relief of BER.